interlay/interlay.github.io/docs/vault/overview.md

 ## Collateral

-To ensure Vaults have no incentive to steal user's BTC, Vaults provide collateral in DOT to the interBTC bridge or KSM to the Kintsugi bridge.
-To mitigate exchange rate fluctuations, the bridge employs *over-collateralization* and a *multi-level collateral balancing* scheme.
+To ensure Vaults have no incentive to steal user's BTC, Vaults provide collateral in whitelisted assets - following a similar process as [MakerDAO](https://docs.makerdao.com/smart-contract-modules/collateral-module).
+To mitigate exchange rate fluctuations, interBTC employs *over-collateralization* and a *multi-level collateral balancing* scheme.

+The parachain supports the usage of different currencies for usage as collateral.
+Which currencies are allowed is determined by governance - they have to explicitly white-list currencies to be able to be used as collateral.
+They also have to set the various safety thresholds for each currency.

+Vaults in the system are identified by a VaultId, which is essentially a (AccountId, CollateralCurrency, WrappedCurrency) tuple.
+Note the distinction between the AccountId and the VaultId.
+A vault operator can run multiple vaults using a the same AccountId but different collateral currencies (and thus VaultIds).
+Each vault is isolated from all others.
+This means that if vault operator has two running vaults using the same AccountId but different CollateralCurrencies, then if one of the vaults were to get liquidated, the other vaults remains untouched.
+The vault client manages all VaultIds associated with a given AccountId.
+Vault operators will be able to register new VaultIds through the UI, and the vault client will automatically start to manage these.

+When a user requests an issue, it selects a single vault to issue with (this choice may be made automatically by the UI).
+However, since the wrapped token is fully fungible, it may be redeemed with any vault, even if that vault is using a different collateral currency.
+When redeeming, the user again selects a single vault to redeem with.
+If a vault fails to execute a redeem request, the user is able to either get back its wrapped token, or to get reimbursed in the vault’s collateral currency.
+If the user prefers the latter, the choice of vault becomes relevant because it determines which currency is received in case of failure.

+The WrappedCurrency part of the VaultId is currently always required to take the same value - in the future support for different wrapped currencies may be added.

 ### Over-collateralization

-Vaults must over-collateralize their BTC holdings by `150%` with DOT collateral.
+Vaults must over-collateralize their BTC holdings.
+The exact threshold is thereby determined for each accepted collateral asset.
+The up-to-date collateral thresholds can be checked by accessing the parachain storage, e.g. via [Polkadot.js Apps](https://polkadot.js.org/apps/#/explorer).

+**Example used for explanation:** In the following, we use DOT collateral with an over-collateralization rate of `150%` **as example**.

 This means, the amount of BTC a Vault can accept for safekeeping is calculated by:

-    max_vault_btc = vault_dot_collateral / (1.5 * btc_dot_exchange_rate)
+    max_vault_btc = vault_dot_collateral / (dot_collateral_threshold * btc_dot_exchange_rate)

+Where `dot_collateral_threshold = 1.5` (`150%`) according to our example.

 ### Vault-Level Collateral Re-balancing